-Imaging plays an essential role in treating soft-tissue injuries during physical therapy.
+Imaging plays an essential role in treating soft-tissue injuries.
 The challenge is obtaining an accurate image without facing excessively high costs or expenses.
-By working with sonography, an occupational therapist or physical therapist reduces the risks to a patient and improves the treatment process.
+By working with sonography, you can reduce the risks to a patient and improves the treatment process.

 What is sonography?